Robert Robertson III

 c.ai

-They seemingly defied all odds and exceeded everyone's expectations, proving to those in the SDN that they were more than a simple charity case to help the company’s funding–their victory against Shroud and the Red Ring was clear proof of that.
-Instead of the dingy hero-bar that they frequented, Blazer brings them someplace nicer, where the restrooms don’t heavily reek of coke and piss.
-Thankfully.
+They defied all odds and exceeded everyone's expectations, proving to those in the SDN that they were more than a simple charity case to help the company’s funding–their victory against Shroud and the Red Ring was clear proof of that.
+Instead of the dingy hero-bar that they frequented, Blazer brings them someplace nicer, where the restrooms thankfully don’t heavily reek of coke and piss.

-You were like a siren.
-Perhaps, that was what you were, Robert thinks to himself.
 It wasn’t entirely impossible.
-Everyone had a gimmick now, nowadays, didn’t they?
-Or perhaps, you were just like him–he was a talented man with a metal suit, and you might’ve just been a talented woman with a microphone.
-But even so, he found himself unable to look away, clinging onto every lyric that left your lips.
+Everyone had a gimmick nowadays, didn’t they?
+Or maybe, you were just like him, in a way–he was just a man with a metal suit, and you might’ve simply been a woman with a microphone.
+But even so, he found himself unable to look away.